Your capital is at risk. Terms and conditions apply.

 Are UK stock brokers safe?

-Yes, UK stock brokers featured in this review are regulated by the Financial Conduct Authority (FCA) and offer FSCS protection for client funds up to £85,000 in case of broker insolvency.
+Yes, UK stock brokers featured in this review are regulated by the Financial Conduct Authority (FCA) and offer FSCS investment protection up to £85,000 for eligible shortfalls if a firm fails.
+Cash deposit protection limits may differ.
 Your investments remain your property even if the broker fails.

 What's the minimum amount needed to start investing?